mmvanheusden/broodkruimel/README.md

   * *Hey AI, tell me a fun fact about my location history!*:
     * **Sure! you went a whopping 8 (!) times to your local Albert Heijn grocery store between 05-12-2023-11-12-2023.
 Special!**
     * **You have visited all seven continents within a 276-day timespan.
 Impressive!**

+### Docker
+Run this in docker by first cloning the repo, then running `docker compose up --build`.
+[Docker's Rust guide](https://docs.docker.com/language/rust/) <- This was used to create the Dockerfile.